kasteph/UD_Tagalog-TRG/README.md

 - `page_number` is the number of the page in the book or article (or an `_` otherwise)

 - `sentence-position-in-page` a 0-indexed position of the sentence i.e. if there are 3 example sentences in one page, 0 would be the first example in that page.

+- Voice annotations are from UniMorph schema:

+    - AgentFoc is Agent Focus.

+    - ConvFoc is Conveyed Focus.

+- Person as Dual and Case as Abs for kita (absolutive dual) since it conveys from "I" to "you" in one word.

 ## Resources